mpg-age-bioinformatics/cluster_first_steps/README.md

 ## Docker Hub
 Using our Dockerhub for docker images wich should not be public available.

 Go to https://hub.age.mpg.de and login with your LDAP credentials.
-The

 **Namespaces**

 Namespaces are like sub folders for the URL where the docker repositorys are in.
 Namespaces do have Access rights.
 You see these rights right beside the Name under Namespaces.
 - The lock means only explicit users can access